#jazz

 Repertoire & Reading Intermediate 1 min read

-Walking bass lines work best when built from chord tones rather than scale tones — the main job of a bass line is to outline the chord sound, and a scale-based line can feel linear and under-support the harmony.
-This post walks through composing a walking bass line using triads as the core material.
+Walking bass lines work best when built from chord tones rather than scale tones, because the main job of a bass line is to outline the chord sound, and a scale-based line can feel linear and under-support the harmony.
+In this lesson I walk through composing a walking bass line using triads as the core material.